cesium/guides/src/pages/docs/git.md

 ## Opening a Pull Request

 Remember when we said you could not push to `main` directly and how we would explain how to get your code into `main` later?
 This is the section.
 When you finish your work, you should open a Pull Request (or PR, for short), indicating you want to have your code merged into the `main` branch.
-To do that, go to Github, click the Pull Requests tab, click New Pull Request.
+To do that, go to GitHub, click the Pull Requests tab, click New Pull Request.
 Now you have to make multiple choices:

 - Base branch: `main`
 - Compare: your branch